Isaiah 59: Verse 17

-where Paul changes "the breastplate of righteousness" to "the breastplate of faith and love", and adds "hope" to "the helmet of salvation".
+wherein Paul the Apostle changes "the breastplate of righteousness" to "the breastplate of faith and love", and adds "hope" to "the helmet of salvation".

-The same lines is also alluded in Wisdom 5:18, which is presumably dependent of Isaiah:
+The same lines are also alluded in Wisdom 5:18, which is presumably dependent on Isaiah:

-"He will put on righteousness as a breastplate (Greek: endusetai thōraka dikaiosunēn), and he will don true judgement instead of a helmet."
+"He will put on righteousness as a breastplate, and he will don true judgement instead of a helmet."

 Verse 21

 As for me, this is my covenant with them, saith the Lord;